"

 Examples of ornaments from Martinez's Piano Sonata in A Major, first movement - Allegro.
 This example contains a mordent, an appoggiatura, and a trill.

-• As a result, the trill only lasts for half a beat.
+• As a result, the trill lasts only for half a beat.

 Example 5.7.4.
 Turn: Chopin, Nocturne, Op.
 9, No. 2